wrafique007/BLE_Firmware/README.md

 # Hardware Used
-NRF5284DK was used to develop and test the BLE firmware
+NRF5284DK was used to test the BLE firmware

 # IDE Used
-NRF connect for Visual Studio Code was used to develop and debug the firmware
+NRF connect for Visual Studio Code was used to debug the firmware

 # SDK
 NRF SDK 2.5.0 was used to develop the firmware